GiancarloMCorrea/myWebsite/content/en/post/Zotero-and-Quarto/index.md

 ## Create citation keys in Zotero

 These keys are used as an identifier, so RStudio can find all the information of your bibliography item (e.g., article, book).
 To create automatically citations keys for all your items in your Zotero, you can use [Better Bibtex for Zotero](https://retorque.re/zotero-better-bibtex/).
 You can install it following [these instructions](https://retorque.re/zotero-better-bibtex/installation/index.html).
-Once installed, you could see that every item in your Zotero will have a *Citation key*, which should look like `@kearneyCoupledPelagicBenthic2020`.
+Once installed, you could see that every item in your Zotero library will have a *Citation key*, which should look something like `@kearneyCoupledPelagicBenthic2020`.

 ## Install the `rbbt` R package

 This package is quite useful to efficiently insert citations in your Quarto document (i.e., RStudio) from Zotero.
 The original `rbbt` package can be found [here](https://github.com/paleolimbot/rbbt), but it has a bug.
-So I recommend to install that package from this [Github repository](https://github.com/wmoldham/rbbt).
+So I recommend installing it from this [Github repository](https://github.com/wmoldham/rbbt).
 Restart RStudio just in case.

 ## Create a BIB file